nowitsabby/dark-rpg-nextjs/assets/srd/character/insanity.md

 ## Gaining Mental Disorders

-Mental disorders reflect the permanent, long\-term effects on a character's mind of the horrors of the battlefield\.
-A character automatically gains a new disorder \(or a more severe version of an existing disorder\) each time she acquires a certain number of Insanity points\.
-A character gains one Minor Disorder when she reaches 40 Insanity points, one Severe Disorder when she reaches 60 Insanity points, and one Acute Disorder when she reaches 80 Insanity points \(these correspond to the character becoming “Disturbed,” “Unhinged,” and “Deranged”\)\.
-Disorders can be selected by the GM, or the GM can allow the player to select one if she prefers\.
-A character must have the preceding severity of a disorder for it to get worse, so for a disorder to become “Severe” the character must have the “Minor” version of the disorder first\.
+Mental disorders reflect the permanent, long\-term effects on a character's mind of the horrors of the battlefield.
+A character automatically gains a new disorder \(or a more severe version of an existing disorder\) each time she acquires a certain number of Insanity points.
+A character gains one Minor Disorder when she reaches 40 Insanity points, one Severe Disorder when she reaches 60 Insanity points, and one Acute Disorder when she reaches 80 Insanity points \(these correspond to the character becoming “Disturbed,” “Unhinged,” and “Deranged”\).
+Disorders can be selected by the GM, or the GM can allow the player to select one if she prefers.
+A character must have the preceding severity of a disorder for it to get worse, so for a disorder to become “Severe” the character must have the “Minor” version of the disorder first.

 ### Disorders and Their Severity

-The effect a mental disorder has on a character is left largely up to the GM, though the descriptions presented below provide some guidelines\.
-If a character finds herself in a situation or encounter where her disorder will be immediately or dangerously detrimental, she can make a Willpower test\.
-Success means that she is able to ignore the effects of the disorder for the remainder of the encounter\.
-All disorders are rated as Minor, Severe, or Acute, in ascending order of effect\.
+The effect a mental disorder has on a character is left largely up to the GM, though the descriptions presented below provide some guidelines.
+If a character finds herself in a situation or encounter where her disorder will be immediately or dangerously detrimental, she can make a Willpower test.
+Success means that she is able to ignore the effects of the disorder for the remainder of the encounter.
+All disorders are rated as Minor, Severe, or Acute, in ascending order of effect.

-- Minor Disorder: The effects of the disorder manifest rarely or exhibit a fairly weak compulsion\.
-Any test to overcome the effects of the disorder gains a \+10 bonus\.
+- Minor Disorder: The effects of the disorder manifest rarely or exhibit a fairly weak compulsion.
+Any test to overcome the effects of the disorder gains a \+10 bonus.
-- Severe Disorder: The effects of the disorder are stronger and may manifest regularly\.
-There is no modifier to tests made to overcome the effects of the disorder\.
+- Severe Disorder: The effects of the disorder are stronger and may manifest regularly.
+There is no modifier to tests made to overcome the effects of the disorder.
-- Acute Disorder: The effects of the disorder are very strong and will trigger at the slightest stimulation\.
-Any tests to overcome the effects of the disorder are made a –10 penalty\.
+- Acute Disorder: The effects of the disorder are very strong and will trigger at the slightest stimulation.
+Any tests to overcome the effects of the disorder are made a –10 penalty.

 ## Removing Insanity

-With the GMs permission, a character may use xp to remove Insanity points\.
-It costs 100 xp to remove a single Insanity point\.
-A character cannot ever go down a degree of Madness, and so can never lose one of her disorders through this method\.
-The removal of Insanity points should be properly represented as time and effort spent by the character in game \(long\-term palliative care, prayer, fasting, penance, recuperation in quiet and pleasant surroundings, etc.\)\.
+With the GMs permission, a character may use xp to remove Insanity points.
+It costs 100 xp to remove a single Insanity point.
+A character cannot ever go down a degree of Madness, and so can never lose one of her disorders through this method.
+The removal of Insanity points should be properly represented as time and effort spent by the character in game \(long\-term palliative care, prayer, fasting, penance, recuperation in quiet and pleasant surroundings, etc.\).

-## Only the Insane Shall Prosper\.\.\.
+## Only the Insane Shall Prosper...

-The more insane a character becomes, the less horrific things seem\.
+The more insane a character becomes, the less horrific things seem.
 After all, what are the horrors of a blood\-soaked sacrifice compared to the terrors an Acolyte sees when she closes her eyes?
-If the tens digit of a character's Insanity points total is double \(or more\) a creature's Fear level, the character is unaffected by that source of Fear and does not need to make a Fear test\.
+If the tens digit of a character's Insanity points total is double \(or more\) a creature's Fear level, the character is unaffected by that source of Fear and does not need to make a Fear test.